Video Starving Polar Bear Caught on Camera: A Heartbreaking Look at Climate Change’s Impact on Wildlife

 A video of a starving polar bear on the Baffin Islands in Canada, filmed by photographer Paul Nicklen and the conservation group Sea Legacy, has garnered a significant response from viewers.

-Nicklen first discovered the polar bear in August while navigating his boat around a bend.
+In August, Nicklen first discovered the polar bear while navigating his boat around a bend.
 Initially, he mistook the animal for a white blanket draped over a rock.

 But, upon closer inspection, he realized that the bear was alive but struggling to stand.
 Nicklen captured an image of the bear and posted it on Instagram, generating a substantial response.